learn-co-curriculum/dsc-intro-to-sets-lab-v2-1/README.md

 ## Summary

-In this lab, you practiced your knowledge on sets, such as common set operations, the use of Venn Diagrams, the inclusion exclusion principle, and how to use sets in Python!
+In this lab, you practiced your knowledge on sets, such as common set operations and how to use sets in Python!